Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

 \subsubsection{Pasture monitoring and evaluation}

-The countries with a developed animal husbandry industry typically have vast grassland areas.
-Due to its contribution to carbon storage, grasslands are mainly used for animal feed production and play an important role in maintaining the ecological system \cite{fernandez2022estimating}.
-Therefore, the yield of pasture directly affects animal husbandry productions, and the relevant monitoring is important for the utilization and management of pastures, and the improvement of ecological environments \cite{xu2008modis}.
-In recent years, big data-based grassland monitoring has become a hot-spot research topic.
+Grassland plays an important role in maintaining the ecological system \cite{fernandez2022estimating}.
+Due to the contribution of carbon storage, grasslands are mainly used for animal feed production.
+The yield of pasture directly affects animal husbandry production.
+Therefore, the countries with a developed animal husbandry industry typically have vast grassland areas.
+Relevant monitoring is important for the utilization and management of pastures, and the improvement of ecological environments \cite{xu2008modis}.

-Accurately and effectively modeling the AGB of grasslands is a crucial and fundamental task for monitoring and managing grasslands in pastoral areas.
+Accurately and effectively modeling the above-ground biomass (AGB) of grasslands is a crucial and fundamental task for monitoring and managing grasslands in pastoral areas.
 AGB can be estimated using both traditional (or ground-based) and RS methods.
 Traditional methods include visual inspection, cutting and drying, plate lifter, and in situ spectroscopy.
 However, these methods are time-consuming and only applicable in small-scale monitoring \cite{xu2008modis}.

 With the advancement of RS temporal and spatial resolutions, large-scale, efficient, and real-time monitoring of pasture biomass has become in reality.
 In the past four decades, many methods have been developed for estimating pasture biomass based on satellite RS data.
-These methods can be divided into three main categories: vegetation index-based, biophysical simulation models, and ML algorithms.
-Nevertheless, according to our literature surveying, up to now, statistical ML methods have not been particularly used in this field.
+These methods can be divided into three main categories: vegetation index-based \cite{hill2004estimation}, biophysical simulation \cite{johnson2008dairymod} models, and ML algorithms.
+For instance, Rosa et al. \cite{de2021predicting} tested the performance of an integrated method combining multispectral RS imagery obtained from UAV, statistical models (generalized additive model, GAM), and ML algorithms (RF) to predict future pasture biomass loads.
+The study shows that using observations of pasture growth along with environmental and pasture management variables enabled both models, i.e., GAM and RF, to predict the pre-grazing pasture biomass at field scale, with an average error of less than 20\%.
+Chen et al. \cite{chen2021pasture} developed a sequential neural network model by utilizing Sentinel-2 time-series data, weekly field biomass observations, and daily climate variables to estimate the pasture biomass in dairy farms, obtaining a relatively high prediction accuracy.
+Rangwala et al. \cite{rangwala2021deeppastl} developed a DL-based pasture prediction model (DeepPaSTL) to estimate pasture biomass by predicting the sward heights of the entire pasture.
+Their model could perform within a 12\% error margin even during the period of the maximum growth dynamics on the ranch.